martkist/freech-react/README.md

 letsencrypt will ask you to provide an email address and your domain.
 It will then save your certificates in /etc/letsencrypt/live/example.com/ where example.com is your domain.

-For last step we have to tell twister-proxy where the certificates are.
+For last step we have to tell freech-proxy where the certificates are.

 ```
-nano twister-proxy/settings.json
+nano freech-proxy/settings.json
 ```

 Inside "Server" replace example.com by your domain in a the "ssl_*" properties.
 Press Crtl+O to save and then Crtl+X to exit.

 Now we can start it up.
-When starting for the first time it will pull the twister docker-image.
+When starting for the first time it will pull the freech docker-image.

 ```
 ./run.sh
 ```

-twisterd now needs a while (10min to 1h depending on your connection) to download the blockchain.
-You can check `top` to see if twisterd is still busy.
+freechd now needs a while (10min to 1h depending on your connection) to download the blockchain.
+You can check `top` to see if freechd is still busy.
 If it's not busy anymore (cpu at around 10%) it's ready to use.
 Go to https://example.com/index.html where example.com is your domain and start twisting :-).

-To stop twisterd and the proxy, run:
+To stop freechd and the proxy, run:

 ```
-killall twisterd
+killall freechd
 killall nodejs
 ```

-If twister-proxy is hanging itself regularly try updating nodejs to a newer version:
+If freech-proxy is hanging itself regularly try updating nodejs to a newer version:

 http://askubuntu.com/questions/426750/how-can-i-update-my-nodejs-to-the-latest-version